ASSAZZIN-01/iX-Mobile-Banking-Prediction-Challenge/README.md

 ## About this Repository

 ```
-# This Repository contains an Unofficial Winning Solution Code for this Challenge .
+This Repository contains an Unofficial Winning Solution Code for this Challenge .
 Enjoy !
 ```

 ## About this code

 ```
-# Notebook Pipeline :
+Solution Code Pipeline :
    1. Data Processing :
       1.1 Remove Columns with more than 80% Nans
       1.2 Fillna FQ Features with -1
       1.3 Fillna Age With Mean Age .

    2. Modeling :
       I trained an LGBM Model on each region separetaly so this well help our model to generalize well
 ```